spatie/laravel-open-telemetry/docs/advanced-usage/continuing-traces-with-other-systems.md

 ## Sending trace information from your Laravel app to another system

 If your Laravel app calls other system using Laravel's built-in `Http` client, you can call the `withTrace` method.
-This will add a `traceparent` headers containing the trace and span ids.
+This will add a `traceparent` header containing the trace and span ids.

 ```php
 use Illuminate\Support\Facades\Http;